David H. Schwartz

 - SLAPPback Lawsuit: In addition, California's anti-SLAPP law gives a successful defendant who can prove that the plaintiff filed the lawsuit to silence, intimidate, or harass the speaker the chance to file a "SLAPPback" lawsuit against the plaintiff.
 The SLAPPback lawsuit enables the defendant to recover damages, including attorney's fees and costs, from the plaintiff for abuse of the legal process.

 Using California's Anti-SLAPP statute to counter a SLAPP suit can involve a lot of complexities.
 Evidentiary issues can make the case even more complicated and overwhelming.
 If you need to counter a SLAPP suit filed against you or if you want to understand California's anti-SLAPP statute and how it impacts your lawsuit, it is important that you consult with a knowledgeable California business litigation attorney for detailed guidance.

 Attorney David H. Schwartz has been handling legal matters, such as those involving Anti-SLAPP lawsuits, for more than 45 years.
 Using his extensive understanding of California's Anti-SLAPP statute, Mr. Schwartz can help protect you from anyone who wants to intimidate you with expensive, baseless legal proceedings.
 He will assess your unique situation and determine your best defense against a SLAPP lawsuit brought against you.

-Contact the Law Offices of David H. Schwartz today to schedule a one-on-one case evaluation with a knowledgeable California business litigation attorney.
+Contact the Law Offices of David H. Schwartz, INC. today to schedule a one-on-one case evaluation with a knowledgeable California business litigation attorney.
 Attorney David H. Schwartz can fight vigorously on your side to protect your rights to petition or free speech.
 Mr. Schwartz proudly serves clients throughout San Francisco, Santa Clara, Alameda County, San Mateo, Oakland, and the San Francisco Bay Area of California.